 How do the crossing switches occur at a horizon of a black hole?
-This interesting
+This interesting puzzle is left to the reader.

 The tight-weave model of horizons also illustrates and confirms both the hoop conjecture and the Penrose conjecture.
 For a given mass, because of the minimum size of crossings, a spherical horizon has the smallest possible diameter, compared to other possible shapes.
 The strand model naturally implies that, for a given mass, spherical black holes indeed are the densest objects in nature.